 Sarcoma originates from the connective or bone tissue

-So, a cat may have skin cancer and it could be a melanoma, squamous cell carcinoma, basal cell carcinoma etc. All skin cancers, but originating from different cell types.
+So, a cat may have skin cancer and it could be a melanoma, squamous cell carcinoma or a basal cell carcinoma for example.
+All skin cancers, but originating from different cell types.
 I have lost two cats both of whom had nasal cancer.
 One cat had osteosarcoma (bone cancer) and the other had squamous cell carcinoma which originated from the lining of the nose.
 Identical symptoms in both cats but different types of cancer.

 Common cancers in cats

 Lymphoma (cancer of the lymphatic system).
-This is the most common cancer found in cats and is responsible for 1/3rd of all cancers.
+This is the most common cancer in cats, responsible for 1/3rd of all cancers.
 It arises from lymphoid tissue, which is found throughout the body and may involve any organ or tissue.
 Cats with feline leukemia virus are 60 times more likely to acquire lymphosarcoma than those without.
 Cats living in smoking households are twice as likely to acquire lymphosarcoma.

 Skin cancer – Squamous cell carcinoma which can affect cats who spend time outdoors in the sun, especially light coloured cats.
-The ears and nose are most commonly affected.
-Other types of skin cancer may include melanoma, basal cell carcinoma and mast cell tumours.
+The ears and nose are the most common sites.
+Other types of skin cancer may include melanoma, basal cell carcinoma, and mast cell tumours.

 Mammary cancer – The most common type of malignant mammary cancer in cats is adenocarcinoma making up 80% of mammary tumours.